Ric Berger: Interlingua

-Ric Berger officially became interested in Interlingua in 1956, the last auxiliary language he worked for.
+Ric Berger became interested in Interlingua in 1956, the last auxiliary language he worked for.
 From January 1959 to December 1963, Berger was secretary general of the Union Mundial pro Interlingua (UMI) and editor of the Interlingua magazine Currero.
 He authored more than 20 books about art and historic monuments in Switzerland and a large number of thematic notebooks in Interlingua, especially on the history of international auxiliary languages.
 He edited the Revista de Interlingua, which ceased with his death, from 1966 to 1983.
 This magazine grew to more than 6,000 pages sent to 60 countries.
 As head of his own publishing firm, Editiones Interlingua, he published Interlingua manuals in several languages, ensuring that manuals in the "minor languages" were included.

 Europe is divided by the walls of 30 languages.
 Happily, among these national languages, about 10,000 words of Greek and Latin origin are common.
 This precious linguistic treasure should be used to the utmost without mutilating a single word or inventing others.